DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-12-07-Using-wait-notify-in-synchronized-method-block-of-Multithreading-Java.md

 <br>

 ## Wrapping up
-- Understanding how does synchronization work under the hood?
+- Understanding how does synchronization work under the hood.
-- Some types of lock object in synchronization
+- Some types of lock object in synchronization.

 <br>